All Over You (Live song)

-"All Over You" is a song by the rock group Live from their 1994 album, Throwing Copper.
+"All Over You" is a song by American rock band Live, from their 1994 album Throwing Copper.

 The song was never released as a single in the US, but it reached No. 33 on the Billboard Hot 100 Airplay chart and No. 1 on Billboard's Recurrent Airplay chart.
 It also charted at No. 4 on the Billboard Modern Rock Tracks and No. 2 on the Mainstream Rock Tracks chart.

 The live B-sides were recorded at the 1995 Glastonbury Festival, with the exception of "Waitress", which was recorded at the Swedish Broadcasting Corporation in Stockholm on June 9, 1995.
 "All Over You" appeared in "Syzygy", the episode of The X-Files that aired January 26, 1996.

 Composition

 The song "All Over You" was composed in the key of C-sharp major with recommended tempo of 126 bpm.